arthuravila26/Basic-CRUD/README.md

 3º - Don't forget to run on the terminal the command 2 and 3 of the "How to run it".
 Every time I modified the code I had to run it.

-4º - The HTML/CSS page isn't work well and it doesn't look very nice at the moment.
-I make it better.
+4º - The HTML/CSS page isn't working well and it doesn't look very nice at the moment.
+I'll make it better soon.